Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Results

 \subsection{2D reconstruction uncertainty}

 For a fixed Poisson noise realization, we sample reconstructions based on the score-based prior.
-Fig. \ref{fig:2D_varied_recons} shows varied reconstructions from simulated data at two count levels, demonstrating the model's ability to generate diverse samples.
-Higher counts result in less shape variation, closer resemblance to the ground truth, and fewer artifacts.
+Fig. \ref{fig:2D_varied_recons} shows varied reconstructions from simulated data at two low count levels.
+As counts increase, less shape variation, closer resemblance to the ground truth, and fewer artifacts are observed.
+At both count levels, the mean image appears smoother and better matches the ground truth than the samples.
 The impact of dose level and generative timesteps on SGM performance will be explored in future work.